addyosmani/backbone-fundamentals/README.md

 ###Namespacing

-When learning how to use Backbone, one important area that that is very commonly overlooked in tutorials is namespacing.
+When learning how to use Backbone, one important area that is very commonly overlooked in tutorials is namespacing.
 If you already have experience with how to namespace in JavaScript, the following section will provide some advice on how to specifically apply concepts you know to Backbone, however I will also be covering explanations for beginners to ensure everyone is on the same page.

 ####What is namespacing?